tngan/g-dino/README.md

 # g-dino
-Train Google's dinosaur using neural network
+Train Google's dinosaur using neural network in browser.

 ## FAQ